mojolicious/mojo.js/docs/User-Agent.md

   // HTTP method for request
   method: 'GET',

-  // URL of request target as a string or URL object, may be be relative to `ua.baseUrl`
+  // URL of request target as a string or URL object, may be be relative to `ua.baseURL`
   url: new URL('https://mojolicious.org'),

   // Headers to include in request